New England Journal of Medicine December 27, 2018

 Multicenter, international

-Population Women with newly diagnosed, FIGO stage III or IV, high-grade serous or endometrioid epithelial ovarian, primary peritoneal, or fallopian-tube cancer with a confirmed BRCA1/2 mutation who were in clinical complete or partial response following first-line platinum-based chemotherapy.
+Population Patients with newly diagnosed, advanced (stage III or IV) high-grade serous or endometrioid ovarian, primary peritoneal, or fallopian-tube cancer, with a germline or somatic BRCA1/2 mutation, who had a complete or partial clinical response to initial platinum-based chemotherapy.

-Comparator Matching placebo administered orally twice daily for up to 2 years.
+Comparator Matching placebo tablets twice daily for up to 2 years.

 Study Limitations